openlibraryenvironment/listener-openurl/doc/manual.md

 ### Logging

 The ReShare OpenURL listener uses the [`categorical-logger`](https://github.com/openlibraryenvironment/categorical-logger) library for logging.
 This logs messages in named categories, and emits only those that it has been told to.
 You can configure the set of categories that get logged by setting the `LOGGING_CATEGORIES` or `LOGCAT` environment variable (they are equivalent), which is set to a comma-separated list of category names.
+When neither version of this environment variable is specified, the `loggingCategories` setting in the configuration file is used.
 For example:

 	LOGCAT=start,co,metadata node listener-openurl.js